Noa-Lynn van Leuven: Against all odds at Ally Pally – DW – 12/17/2024

 PDC, world champion back van Leuwen's participation

-Professional Darts Confederation ( PDC), organizers of the World Championship, does not take such considerations into account.
-According to PDC guidelines, van Leuven's participation is fine, as her transition was completed in 2022.
+Professional Darts Confederation ( PDC), organizers of the World Championship, do not take such considerations into account.
+According to PDC guidelines, van Leuven's participation was fine, as her transition was completed in 2022.

 "The scum that has been hurledat Noa-Lynn is completely unacceptable," said Matt Porter, CEO of the PDC, as van Leuven was increasingly being subjected to public hatred.
 He added that the PDC had a duty to ensure "that she is mentally well."